-- U.S. technology stocks posted positive performance for the period, but performed in the lower half of all Standard & Poor’s sectors.
-Electronic equipment instruments and components, followed by technology hardware storage and peripherals, led the tech sector, while internet and catalog retail dragged down overall sector performance.
+- U.S. technology stocks performed well over the quarter and performed in the top half of all Standard & Poor’s sectors.
+Internet software and services performed well, while technology hardware storage and peripherals dragged down overall sector performance.

-- In mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, data, mobility and biotechnology – around the world that we will be able to take advantage of given our geographic, sector and market cap flexibility.
+- For the upcoming year, lingering fiscal concerns and other geopolitical risks have resulted in a rather muted growth outlook.
+That said, in mixed economic environments, we believe there are many potential investment opportunities – especially in scarce resources, data, mobility and health care – around the world.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available, a summary prospectus, containing this and other information for the mutual funds offered by Waddell & Reed, call your financial advisor or visit us online at www.waddell.com.
 Please read the prospectus or summary prospectus carefully before investing.